Trump allegedly wanted to swap Puerto Rico for Greenland

 Miles Taylor, a former chief of staff to US secretary of homeland security Kirsjten Nielsen, said on MSNBC, a US television network, that the president told him and other staff, who were travelling to Puerto Rico, of his ideas.

 "One time before we went he told us not only did he want to purchase Greenland.
 He actually said he wanted to see if we could sell Puerto Rico.
 Could we swap Puerto Rico for Greenland?
-Because in his words, Puerto Rico was dirty and the people were poor", Taylor said last week.
+Because in his words, Puerto Rico was dirty and the people were poor", Taylor said on August 19th.

 Aaja Chemnitz Larsen, a Greenlandic member of the Danish Parliament, told EUobserver that she was appalled to learn of this latest development.